/api/v1/marker (docs here) to generate parse output followed by a request to /api/v1/marker/prompt to apply your prompt.

 Response Fields

-in your Marker request, all the response fields will be the same (see them here) except you will also have a new key, chunks
+When you setoutput_format to chunks in your Marker request, all the response fields will be the same (see them here) except you will also have a new key, chunks.

 Rendering images in HTML